WyattJordan/bio/README.md

 ## High Level Goals
 ✅ Configure website using a default configuration provided by Vercel.
 ✅ Make basic modification and test deployment

-0. Get basic preact custom build working and deploying to host (just used boiler plate)
-1. Make <14KB and keep it that way
+✅ Get basic preact custom build working and deploying to host (just used boiler plate) ✅ Make <14KB and keep it that way (basic preact app was only 3KB)

 2. Settle on a basic design and color formatting
 3. Write a basic bio and links to various pages (github, linkedin, etc)
 4. Play around with delayed loading of images (placeholder boxes for image locations so under 14KB then fetch)